 - Learning curve for test developers

 - Missing functionality and requires further development (e.g. not possible to verify values in the table or select row with certain cell)

 - Unstable behavior if used with installer (unfortunately due to some bugs installer may crash during macro execution, some trivial actions like pressing button may not work if change installers page, etc.)

 - Missing openQA integration (even though it's easy to run such a test, and log errors in y2log file, the results won't be parsed and displayed in friendly way on the dashboard)

 - Works only with Yast GUI, so usage scope is limited

 All the disadvantages are mainly caused by the fact that YCP is not widely used, but that can be solved with reasonable time investment.
 In order to prove benefits of the solution we could implement one of unstable tests using YCP and run them in parallel to calculate time spent on maintenance of both solutions.

-#2 Updated by okurz almost 3 years ago
+#2 Updated by okurz about 3 years ago

 - Description updated (diff)